“Sub cash register” by Franck BLAIS is licensed under CC BY-SA 2.0.

 - Month 12+: Either a structured end to the engagement, or continuation at advisory level if the company values the ongoing external perspective.

-This pattern reflects the fundamental philosophy of a good fractional CTO engagement: the goal is to build internal capability so that the external support becomes less necessary over time.
-A fractional CTO who maintains the same level of involvement after twelve months should be questioned about whether they are genuinely building independence or creating dependency.
+This pattern reflects the fundamental philosophy of the model: the goal is to build internal capability so that the external support becomes less necessary over time.
+A CTO who maintains the same level of involvement after twelve months should be questioned about whether they are genuinely building independence or creating dependency.

 The ROI Framework: Is It Worth It?